doo/scanbot-sdk-example-android/README.md

 * 🎉 NEW!
 Cheque Scanner - Real-time extraction of account & routing number (check out the [cheque-scanner](https://github.com/doo/Scanbot-SDK-Examples/tree/master/ScanbotSDKexample/cheque-scanner) example app)
 * ⚠️ Breaking change: Added file format extension (.jpg or .png) for **RTU UI** `Page` images:
   - Affects the image files created by all **RTU UI** components, like `DocumentScannerActivity`, `CroppingActivity`, etc).
+  - Please note that only the **new created** image files will contain extensions.
+The **currently available** image files in the temporary storage of the Scanbot SDK
+    **will not get** file extensions and may become inaccessible.
+So please make sure to implement a suitable migration mechanism.
   - If you need backwards compatibility, you can disable the file format extensions via `PageStorageSettings.addImageFileFormatExtension(false)` on initialization of the SDK (`new ScanbotSDKInitializer().usePageStorageSettings(new PageStorageSettings.Builder().addImageFileFormatExtension(false).build())...`).
 * Added a new config parameter `rotateButtonHidden` for the **RTU UI** `CroppingActivity`
 * Updated Google Vision lib version to 15.0.2